Tips to help you on your way to getting published

 Sending more than one submission to the same agent or publisher.

 This refers to any submission that a publisher/agent did not specifically request to see.
-If a publisher/agent states "no unsolicited manuscripts," check to see if he or she will accept query packages or proposals before submitting an unsolicited manuscript.
+If a publisher/agent states "no unsolicited material," check to see if he or she will accept query packages or proposals before submitting an unsolicited book.

 Places to start your search